danweitzel/running_analysis/README.md

 </p>

-Based on the separation in the frequency of distances in the histogram above I set out to examine the relationship between heart rate and running distance and pace and running distance.
+Based on the separation in the frequency of distances in the histogram above I set out to examine the relationship between running distance and a) heart rate and b) pace.

-Looking first at heart rate: For runs up to 10km we have steep increase in my average heart rate.
+Looking first at heart rate: For runs up to 10km we have a steep increase in my average heart rate with each additional kilometer.
 Going through entries in the data it becomes clear that the shorter runs in this subset are recovery runs and runs with friends and the runs closer to 10k are predominantly interval sessions and tempo runs from the Garmin Training Plan.
 That would explain the observed relationship pretty well.
 The relationship between average heart rate and running distance disappears for runs that are longer than 10km.
 Apparently, I'm able to find a rhythm in longer runs that I've no problems keeping up for some time.

 <p align="center">
 <img src="figures/relationship_heartrate_distance.png" width="650">